The Mind Association is not offering a 6-Month Research Fellowship for 2024-25.

 Mind Association Research Fellow

-The Mind 6-month Fellowship for 2021-22 was awarded to Dr Luca Barlassina (Sheffield) for his project, The Cognitive Structure of the Affective Mind.
-Please see the ‘Mind Fellows’ tab for details of Dr Barlassina’s project.
+The Mind 6-month Fellowship for 2021-22 was awarded to Luca Barlassina (Sheffield) for the project The Cognitive Structure of the Affective Mind.
+Please see the ‘Mind Fellows’ tab for details of this project.

 Conditions of the award